portainer/portainer-docs/docs/v2.0-be/templates/deploy_stack.md

 # How to deploy a stack from a template

 Portainer allows you to deploy an entire stack from a template from the template list which includes default and custom templates.
-Also see [creating a template from a Stack](/v2.0-be-be/stacks/template).
+Also see [creating a template from a Stack](/v2.0-be/stacks/template).

-## Deploying an Stack
+## Deploying a Stack

 To deploy a stack, go to <b>App Templates</b> and choose the template you want to deploy.
 In this example, I will deploy a CockroachDB cluster.